-Red Crawford was always cautious when driving his pickup down these mountain roads.
+Red Crawford was always cautious when driving his pickup truck down these mountain roads.
 You never knew when a deer or another animal might cross your path.
 The sun was almost ready to set when he noticed a figure up ahead walking on the side of the road.
 He slowed the truck even more as he approached her.

 It was a woman in her late twenties or so with long, wavy black hair.
 She wore a simple green dress and seemed to be moving rather oddly, almost uncertain of her steps.
 As the truck came up beside her, Red stopped the vehicle, leaned over to the passenger window, and rolled it down.
-“Excuse me, miss,” he said, “are you OK?
+“Excuse me, miss,” he said, “are you okay?
 Do you need some help or something?”